Costco Fish Sticks - Trident Seafoods

 The Ultimate Fish Stick at Costco

 Costco sells the Trident Seafoods: The Ultimate Fish Stick for $12.99.
-These can be found in the frozen food aisle near the frozen seafood such as the beer battered cod, shrimp tempura, or tortilla crusted tilapia.
+These can be found in the frozen food aisle near the frozen seafood such as the beer battered cod, marinated Alaskan Salmon, or tortilla crusted tilapia.
 For $12.99, you get a 4lb bag of the ultimate fish sticks which contain 60+ fish sticks.
 The per pound cost is $3.25 and each fish stick cost about $.22 each.

 These fish sticks are made with wild caught Alaska Pollock and panko breading.
 Alaska Pollock is considered very similar to its cousin the Pacific Cod in terms of nutritional value and sustainability.
 This is a good fish to eat in a fish stick.